pxfr/greenhouse-tools-php/README.md

 All Greenhouse Harvest methods that use Post will follow this convention.
 In short, the JSON body as described in Greenhouse's provided documentation should be sent in the `body` parameter.

-**A note on custom fields**: The custom fields section of Harvest reacts a bit differently in that `getCustomFields` reacts differently than `getCustomField`.
-In this case, `getCustomFields` takes a text id to limit the response to just the custom fields for a specific set of objects.
+**A note on custom fields**: `getCustomFields` and `getCustomField` are different than the rest of the Harvest service.  `getCustomFields` takes a text id to limit the response to just the custom fields for a specific set of objects.
 For example, you'd use `id => 'job'` to return only custom fields for a job.
-While `getCustomField` takes a normal numeric to retrieve a single custom field.
+While `getCustomField` takes a normal numeric id to retrieve a single custom field.

 **A note on future development**: The Harvest package makes use PHP's magic `__call` method.
 This is to handle Greenhouse's Harvest API advancing past this package.
 New endpoint URLs should work automatically.
 If Greenhouse adds a GET `https://harvest.greenhouse.io/v1/widgets` endpoint, calling `$harvestService->getWidgets()` should be supported by this package.